 Patients with moderate to severe psoriasis who have not responded adequately to conventional treatments, which can include topical treatment, light therapy, and tablet therapies, may require biologic therapies to control their disease.
 Although biologics can be extremely effective, they can lose their effectiveness with time, or be stopped due to side effects.
 Patients may therefore need to move on from their first biologic therapy to a second-line biologic and beyond.

 This study looked at outcomes for patients on second-line biologics.
-Firstly, they found that the end of the first year, 77% of patients were still being treated with their second-line biologic, falling to 58% in the third year.
+Firstly, they found that at the end of the first year, 77% of patients were still being treated with their second-line biologic, falling to 58% in the third year.

 These study findings will aid dermatologists in making treatment decisions for patients with psoriasis about their second-line biologic treatment.